Atchison Active Australian Shares SMA

 PORTFOLIO PERFORMANCE

-Over the last 12 months, the Atchison Active Australian Shares SMA delivered 11.7%, significantly beating Inflation by 7.9%.
+Over the last 12 months, the Atchison Active Australian Shares SMA delivered 1.9%, materially returned below Inflation by 2.0%.

-Relative to the Peer Group (FE AMI Peer Average), Atchison Active Australian Shares SMA has materially outperformed over the last 12 months.
+Relative to the Peer Group (FE AMI Peer Average), Atchison Active Australian Shares SMA has marginally outperformed over the last 12 months.

 All performance metrics listed above are net of appointed investment management fees but before tax.
 Where noted, the Since Inception date of this analysis is: 31 December 2022.
 All performance is based on daily asset returns using portfolio target weights.
 Where a portfolio target weight change has been input into the dataset, it is assumed to have been applied as at the end of day asset valuations.